 As an acoustic guitarist, one of Mayer’s defining techniques is his percussive slap, and slap/strum technique that can be heard in songs like “Heart Of Life,” “Stop This Train,” “Who Says,” “Why Georgia,” “Neon,” and many more.
 This percussive technique is actually a really common fingerstyle technique, but it was made massively popular by Mayer with the release of “Neon.”
 The reason why this technique is so effective is because very often, when dealing with only an acoustic guitar, the lack of a rhythm backing can leave the music feeling like it lacks a pulse.
 With the slap and slap/strum technique, you now have a percussive sound that keeps that pulse going.
-This technique is usually executed on the second and fourth count of each bar, just like how a drummer would hit a snare drum.
+This technique is usually executed on the second and fourth count of each bar, when a drummer would hit a snare drum.

-Fingerstyle instead of Pick
+Fingerstyle Instead of Pick

 Possibly the technique that most defines Mayer’s sound is his decision to use his fingers to pluck his strings rather than using a pick (plectrum).
 Of course, Mayer does use a pick for some of his songs and performances, but often, you will see him use his fingers instead.
 There are a few positive outcomes when using your fingers instead of a pick.
 First, you tend to have more control over the tone of your guitar when using your fingers, and there are more sounds that you can get.
 For example, there is a difference in tone when you use your nail to pluck the string, compared to when using the flesh of your finger.
 You also have the option to snap the string against the fretboard when using your fingers, and doing that will result in a really loud and explosive note.
-Using your fingers will also give you the option to combine chords and melodies at the same time, which you can see on display in this performance by Mayer.
+Using your fingers to pick notes will also give you the option to combine chords and melodies at the same time, which you can see on display in this performance by Mayer.

 With your fingers, you also have five different objects to strike the strings, as compared to just one when using a pick.
-However, I feel like there are some downsides to using your fingers.
-First of all, I feel like it’s just not possible to play as fast with your fingers, compared to using a pick.
-You will also notice with Mayer, when it’s time to play a fast lick or solo, he tends to switch over to using a pick.
+However, there are some downsides to using your fingers.
+First of all, it’s just not possible to play as fast with your fingers, compared to using a pick.
+You will also notice Mayer, when it’s time to play a fast lick or solo, tends to switch over to using a pick.
 Of course, there will be many guitarists out there that will disagree with me, and there are guitarists like Wes Montgomery who play blazingly fast, and exclusively use their fingers.
 Another downside I find with fingerstyle is that it’s technically harder to maintain a consistent sound with your fingers.
 Generally, I find it easier to get a consistent tone when using a pick, which would make sense because a pick is more or less the same material throughout.
 With your fingers though, just plucking with the tip of your finger versus the pad of your finger will produce a different sound.

 Obviously there are pros and cons for using your fingers or using a pick, but definitely the best way to balance this out is to use a combination of both, which is something you will see Mayer do quite often during his live performances.
 To get an idea of how this can be accomplished, check out our article on fingerstyle versus picks.